-Counting the Clouds is a novel with a deaf hero.
+Counting the Clouds is a love story with a deaf hero.
 Born with auditory neuropathy, Neil’s rare condition was missed by the local doctor who just thought he was stupid.
 Bullied, laughed at and finally ignored he retreated into his own silent world where he thought in pictures rather than words.
 Because he didn’t know any.

-We think in words.
+Back to our deaf hero.
+Most of us think in words.
 We plan, we remember, we love, mainly in words.
 It’s called our “internal voice” and, reading about it a few years ago, I started to wonder: what do you do if you don’t know any words?
 What does your brain run on?

 Some people with hearing loss think partly in sign language, which is a cool idea.
 But what if you don’t know how to sign either?
 What if you’ve never learnt how to communicate at all?
 You think in pictures, apparently.
 It’s all you’ve got left.